Frequently Asked Questions (FAQs)

 Registration procedures depend on whether or not you are currently enrolled at HCC.
 Visit the Enrollment Management webpage for details.

 Your HCC username is assigned upon enrollment.
 You should receive this in the mail.
 Generally, usernames are your first initial, middle initial, and last name; however, this is not always the case.
 You can look up your username in WebAdvisor.
 Your password is your six-digit birthdate.

-Most curriculum courses are on Moodle.
-Continuing educations courses are either on Moodle or Ed2Go.
+Curriculum online courses can be found in Moodle.
+Continuing education courses are either in Moodle or Ed2Go.
 If you are uncertain where to find continuing education courses, contact the continuing education program coodinator.

 The Freedlander LRC provides a student technology help desk to assist students with computer issues and questions.
 The help desk is located just outside of room 227 in the LRC and can also be reached at 828.565.4018.

 Help desk staffers can handle a wide variety of computer questions, including: